LZaruba/sonar-scm-plugin/README.md

 | `sonar.analysis.scm` | github | Type of the SCM, valid values are `github`, `bitbucketServer` |
 | `sonar.analysis.username` | LZaruba | Username related to the access token for the SCM |

 1/ Properties related to the Maven SonarQube plugin, listed for reference only

-## Development
+## Development and Contributing

 ### Run Locally